OpenGATE/Gate/docs/data_output_management.rst

    Increase of the radial bin size due to the DOI effect.

+.. _lmf_output-label:

 LMF output
 ----------

 The Crystal Clear Collaboration has developed a List Mode Format (LMF) to store the data of ClearPET prototypes.
 Monte Carlo data generated by GATE can also be stored under the same format using the class **GateToLMF**.
-This format is only available for the cylindricalPET system (see Users Guide:Defining a system) and GATE can only store  *single* events.
+This format is only available for the cylindricalPET system (see :ref:`defining_a_system-label`) and GATE can only store *single* events.

 Several tools enabling the reading of this format and the processing of events are implemented in the LMF library.
 As an example, coincidences can be created from GATE *single* events.
 It is also possible to apply different dead-times, and even to generate sinograms in the Interfile format as used by the STIR library, which implements several image reconstruction algorithms.